whloo-rebel-scum/python_web_scrape/README.md

 - COMPLETED: optimize to only store routes and their stops, for later usage and user interaction
     - TODO: etc
         - putting code into more functions for better readability
-- NEXT: scrape sports game scores
+- NEXT: scrape sports game scores and stats, develop consistency rating?